fergalquinn77/project2_t2/README.md

 # Rock, Paper, Scissors - Project 2 - JavaScript

-This website is deisgned to allow users play the traditional Rock, Paper, Scissors game against a computer.
+This website is designed to allow users play the traditional Rock, Paper, Scissors game against a computer.
 Users will have the option to play the traditional game with 3 choices or extend the game to the more difficult 5 choice game which has two further options of Lizard and Spock.

 ![homepage](assets/images/game-responsive-design.jpg)